Welcome to the 2020 NASCAR Playoffs! Read on to brush up on how the postseason works, and the key dates for all three national series.

 – 16 drivers, four rounds

-– Playoffs scheduled to begin at Darlington Raceway (Sept.
+– Playoffs begin at Darlington Raceway (Sept.
 6)

-– Scheduled cutoff races, where four drivers are eliminated from the playoffs: Bristol Motor Speedway, Charlotte Motor Speedway Roval, Martinsville Speedway
+– Cutoff races, where four drivers are eliminated from the playoffs: Bristol Motor Speedway (Sept.
+19), Charlotte Motor Speedway Roval (Oct.
+11), Martinsville Speedway (Nov.
+1)

 NASCAR Xfinity Series